 For example, for the logging component, select the Logs Writer role.

 If necessary, enter text to filter the list of roles by name.
 For example, to list only the Apigee roles, enter

 You can add more than one role to a service account, but Apigee recommends that you only use one role for each of the recommended service accounts.
-To change the roles of a service account after you have created it, use the IAM & admin panel in the Google Cloud.
+To change the roles of a service account after you have created it, use the IAM page in the Cloud console.

 You will later use some of the service account keys to configure hybrid runtime services.
 For example, when you configure the hybrid runtime, you will specify the location of the service account keys using the SERVICE_NAME

 These keys are used by the service accounts to get access tokens, which the service account then uses to make requests against the Apigee APIs on your behalf.
 (But that's not for a while yet; for now, just remember where you saved it.)

 After you create a service account, if you want to add or remove a role to it, you must use the IAM page in the Cloud console.
 You cannot manage roles for service accounts in the Service accounts view.

 Use the gcloud service account creation APIs